powersa/JimBrau/slides.md

 ![alt text](assets/BandBrau.JPG "Initiation!")

 Jim's initiation!
-Little did he know what this band of hoodlums had in store for him
+Little did he know what this band of jokesters had in store for him